 A portion of our operations are in China.
 Thus, a portion of our revenues and operating results may be impacted by exchange rate fluctuations between RMB and US dollars.
-For the three months ended March 31, 2018 and 2017, we had unrealized foreign currency translation gain of approximately \$53,000 and unrealized foreign currency translation loss of approximately \$40,000, respectively, because of changes in the exchange rate.
+For the three months ended June 30, 2018 and 2017, we had unrealized foreign currency translation loss of approximately \$96,000 and unrealized foreign currency translation gain of approximately \$8,000, respectively, because of changes in the exchange rate.
+For the six months ended June 30, 2018 and 2017, we had unrealized foreign currency translation loss of approximately \$43,000 and \$32,000, respectively, because of changes in the exchange rate.